GreedFall: Plot

 Three days later, Constantin's sickness is cured, but his physical appearance has changed, becoming similar to that of the natives.
-He reveals that Catasach took him to perform a ritual to turn him into a doneigad, making him resistant to the malichor.
-With Vinbarr dead, De Sardet intervenes in the native's election of the new high king and gets the winning candidate to promise entry into en on mil frichtimen's sanctuary.
-De Sardet is allowed to enter and speaks to the being, who reveals that the malichor is not a disease, but a poison generated by the continent in response to its exploitation by its people.
+He reveals that Catasach performed a ritual that turned him into a doneigad, making him resistant to the malichor.
+With Vinbarr dead, De Sardet intervenes in the native's election of the new high king, and the winning candidate grants them entry into the sanctuary.
+En on mil frichtimen reveals that the malichor is not a disease, but a poison generated by the continent in response to its exploitation by its people.
 It promises to help cure the malichor, but warns that Constantin's actions are weakening it.

-Confused and horrified by the warning, De Sardet discovers that Constantin has become addicted to the power of the doneigad, and is performing more rituals to steal more of the island's power from en on mil frichtimen, intending to destroy both the natives and the settlers and rule the island alone.
+Confused and horrified by the warning, De Sardet discovers that Constantin has become addicted to his doneigad powers, and is performing more rituals to steal more of the island's power from en on mil frichtimen, intending to destroy both the natives and the settlers and rule the island alone.
 De Sardet confronts Constantin alone in the sanctuary, and is given the choice to either kill him and leave the island's fate in the hands of the factions, or join him in conquering the island.

-If the player chooses to kill Constantin, the ending that follows will vary depending on the elected High King and the player's relationship with their companions and the various factions on Teer Fradee.
+If the player chooses to kill Constantin, the ending that follows will vary depending on the elected high king and the player's relationship with their companions and the various factions on Teer Fradee.
 If the player chooses to join Constantin, the two cousins steal en on mil frichtimen's power and become godlike beings, unleashing a reign of terror upon the world.

+Reception

-ReceptionGreedFall received "mixed or average reviews" on review aggregator Metacritic for the PC and PlayStation 4 versions based on 38 and 37 reviews respectively, while the Xbox One version received "generally favorable reviews" based on 14 reviews.
+GreedFall received "mixed or average reviews" on review aggregator website Metacritic for the PC and PlayStation 4 versions based on 38 and 37 reviews respectively, while the Xbox One version received "generally favorable reviews" based on 14 reviews.

 The game was nominated for "Best RPG" at the 2019 Titanium Awards, for "Game, Original Role Playing" at the NAVGTR Awards, and for "Best Message-Bearer Game", "Best Artistic Design", and "Best Game Setting" at the Pégases Awards 2020.